PiNumberblocksBasherFan/SixCardsAndPlanets/README.md

 * ✅Devil's Deal (six sixes): Vulcan
 * ✅Angel's Horns (six sixes of the same suit): Actaea

-# ⛔Spectrum-based Content (code mostly from Bunco, requires similar mods like Paperback or Sigil to operate)
+# ⛔Spectrum-based Content (code mostly from Spectrum Framework, requires other mods like Bunco, Paperback or Sigil to operate)
 * Rainbow Road (a broadway in five different suits): Hi'iaka
 * Spectral Mid-Hand: 1996TO66
 * Colour Wheel: Namaka